 In the next step, the effect of open banking participation on loan approval and interest rate is examined.
 It is important to note that the borrowers who share data may be systematically different from those who do not share.
 Therefore, using the full sample to estimate the effect of Sign up on the probability of loan approval or the interest rate may be biased.
-To address this issue, a propensity score matching method (PSM) is employed to match the treated individuals (those who sign up) to a control group that are similar on observable characteristics.
-Age, credit bureau score, and income decile are used as matching variables.
+To address this issue, I employ a Hybrid Matching method to address potential selection bias and ensure comparability between our treatment and control groups.
+This approach combines two matching techniques to achieve optimal balance on observed covariates: Exact Matching and Propensity Score Matching (PSM).
+Given that borrower traits may differ substantially across access channels as shown in Table 3 and the data sharing trend fluctuates over-time, Exact Matching is applied to variables Access channel and Loan application year, ensuring that these categorical covariates are precisely matched between the treated and untreated groups.
+On the other hand, PSM is used for Aqe, Income decile, and Credit score.
+The latter technique allows for a degree of flexibility, creating matches based on the similarity of propensity scores, which are computed through logistic regression using the three aforementioned variables as predictors.
 Table 5 presents matching results.
-I later include further matching variables such as loan amount and loan duration but the results are both quantitatively and qualitatively similar.
+I test including further matching variables such as loan amount and loan duration, but the results are both quantitatively and qualitatively similar.

-I use the matched sample to estimate the effect of open banking on the probability of loan approval using a probit model.
+I use the matched sample to estimate the effect of data sharing on the probability of loan approval using a probit model.

 $$Approved{i} = \rho Sign \ up{i} + \sigma{k}(Sign \ up{i} \times Credit \ bureau \ score{i})$$ where $Approved_i$ is an indicator variable equal to 1 if the loan application is approved, and 0 otherwise. $Signup_i$ is an indicator variable equal to one if the person participates in open banking by signing up to share bank account data, and 0 otherwise.
 To examine if data provision has different effects across credit risk groups, I include an interaction term $Sign\ up_i \times Credit\ bureau\ score_i$ .
 The other variables are the same as in equation (1).
 Main coefficients of interest are $\rho$ and $\sigma_k$ which measures, respectively, the change in the likelihood of loan approval by data sharing decision $Sign\ up_i$ , and the differential effect across different credit risk categories k=4,3,2,1 (4 being the highest).
+It should be noted that propensity score matching methods do not account for any unobserved characteristics which may simultaneously determine the selection into treatment and the outcome variable.
+The omission of such variables may result in endogeneity bias.
+To address this issue, I conduct further robustness checks in Section 6.